 Keep your own records.
 Casinos will usually keep a log of all the games that you play, how much you have deposited and how much you have won on each game played.
 It is good practice to also keep your own record, this way you can cross-reference between the two and ensure that they are accurate in their record keeping.
 Keep a log of your user name and password in a safe location.

 Always remember that you are gambling to have fun, not to make money, there is never a sure-fire way to win so you should never rely on gambling as a source of revenue, if you do you are likely to find yourself in financial difficulties- although there have been exceptions to this rule, they are usually rare.

 Make sure that you know rules 1-9 by heart.

-If your number one concern is safety then 888 Casino is your best choice.
-888 are a publically traded UK company and one of the biggest gambling and online casino operators in England, Wales, Scotland and Northern Ireland.
+If your number one concern is safety then Will Hill Casino is your best choice.
+William Hill are a publically traded UK company and one of the biggest gambling and online casino operators in England, Wales, Scotland and Northern Ireland.
 As they are a UK company they are subject to the tightest financial and security restrictions in the world and must regularly pass rigorous integrity, anti-fraud, banking security and money laundering tests.